 The day was far from over, as Annie and Richard shared another of Dresden’s fine secrets: the wine tour over at Schloss Wackerbarth.
 The picturesque view of the rippling hills, as you sip bubbly from the garden right across the white-lacquered ancestral home, spelled old-world opulence.

 For the rest of our visit to Saxony, we stayed at Aktiv Sporthotel in Pirna, a short 15-minute drive from Dresden.
 Now, the “sport hotel” concept is a bit new to me, but I’m glad we stumbled across it.
-It’s sort of like an overnight stay at the country club — you can whisk yourself off to the badminton, tennis, or table tennis courts at the drop of a hat, or you can linger in your hotel room for as long as you what.
+It’s sort of like an overnight stay at the country club — you can whisk yourself off to the badminton, tennis, or table tennis courts at the drop of a hat, or you can linger in your hotel room for as long as you want.
 Think of it as a sporty vacation for the lazy people who hate to lug around sports clothes and gear everywhere (which was perfect for us).
 The thermal spa right next door is also another persuasive reason to stay.
 But what if I also need something cultural or German-ish to do, you ask?
 Don’t fret — you only have to literally cross the street over to the DDR Museum, with its glorious collection of Trabis and other curiosities, to feed your culture pangs.
 I believe Pirna has thought of everything.

 If you’d rather learn history outdoors than in a museum, Saxony still has the answer for you!
 Not too far off is Bastei, a glorious testament to German hardiness and love of nature.
 For most of our trip, our itinerary has been improvised, and I would say that this last-minute visit to Bastei is the highlight.
 Bastei is generous with easy forest trails and lush canopy, and the sights overflow: from the bird’s eye view of the easy-going Elbe, to the countless rugged sandstone rock formations, to the imposing Neurathen Castle fortress upon the rocks.